This article about the future of advertising has been written by a bot.

 The adoption of 5G technology will allow you to present your ads in a much higher quality.
 Think 8K or 360 video ads, 3D models, 100 MP images and so on.

 Taking advantage of this will require new creative approaches and a complete rethink of how a typical marketing campaign is structured.
 Omnichannel marketing will take over traditional ‘email’ or ‘social’ marketing campaigns.

 The big focus right now is on reducing the hardship of making an online purchase.
 Yes, it’s too difficult right now, at least that’s what the companies are thinking.
 Shoppable posts are not all, visual search, as introduced by Snapchat and Amazon, allows you to buy products that you see instantly.

 Not enough?
-Ikea had employed augmented reality to allow you to do the exact opposite: buy stuff that you don’t have but wonder how would they look like.
+Ikea had employed augmented reality to allow you to do the exact opposite: buy stuff that you don’t have but wonder how they would look like.
 For example, you can use your smartphone to check out how a new coffee table would present itself in your living room and purchase it immediately once you decide that it really ties the room together.

 The oligopoly of big players

 The future of digital ads may have its price.
 We already see a couple of big players, namely Google and Facebook, dominating the ad industry.
 Let’s look into some other potential big players that may join the advertising game:

 - Supperapps developers.
 A superapp is a mobile application that is almost like a mini operating system and allows its users to perform most of the daily online tasks within one environment.

 Invented in ‘mobile-first’ Asian countries, these apps may become ‘the Internet’ for many users.
 The most prominent example is WeChat.
 In the west, Twitter is aiming at becoming a superapp.